ngohieutp/jquery-image-responsive/README.md

 # jquery-image-responsive
-Using javascript to detect window size then choose the appropriate image
+Using javascript to detect window size then choose the appropriate image It is very small simple libary, so if there is any improvement, please make it better.

 ## Requirements
 You will need JQuery to select images that need to responsive